Correcting non-independent and non-identically distributed errors with surface codes: Introduction

 In this work, we investigate the error correcting capabilities of the surface code in the presence of non-iid noise and propose ways to adapt the error correction procedure to more efficiently battle such noise.
-Firstly, we design a Clifford-deformed version of the surface code tailored to correct \emph{non-identically distributed Pauli errors} with a matching decoder.
-We numerically benchmark the performance of the noise-tailored code versus non-optimized surface codes and demonstrate (i)~exponential suppression of the sub-threshold logical error rates as a function of the code distance and (ii)~an improved error threshold.
+Firstly, we design a Clifford-deformed version of the surface code tailored to efficiently correct \emph{non-identically distributed Pauli errors} when used in conjunction with a scalable perfect-matching decoder~\cite{edmonds_1965}.
+We numerically benchmark the performance of the noise-tailored code versus non-optimized CSS surface codes and demonstrate that (i)~the sub-threshold logical error rates are exponentially suppressed as a function of the code distance and (ii)~the threshold grows monotonically as noise becomes less uniform across qubits.
 Secondly, we show that similar improvements in error correcting capabilities of the surface code can be achieved by modifying input parameters of a matching decoder in a situation where qubits experience \emph{non-identically distributed total error rates}.
 Finally, we study the behaviour of the surface code under a combination of single-qubit and local two-qubit errors.
 We show that the code stabilizers can be adapted to a known correlated noise structure to make syndrome configurations plausible for efficient perfect-matching decoding.
 Strikingly, our numerical simulations suggest that the sub-threshold scaling can be significantly improved even when no information about the noise structure is provided to the decoder.
-Instead, it suffices to merely account for code degeneracy, which is determined by a combination of a surface code geometry and a noise model.
-We expect this framework to be useful when tailoring codes to physical needs that arise in superconducting, cold atomic, trapped ion, or photonic architectures.
+Instead, it suffices to merely account for code degeneracy~\cite{PhysRevLett.98.030501}, i.e., for a number of equivalent shortest-path logical operators, which is determined by a combination of a surface code geometry and a noise model.
+We expect this framework to be useful when tailoring codes to physical needs that arise in superconducting, trapped-ion, or photonic architectures.